 Additionally, you when are in strong wind or heavy rain, you do not suffer disadvantage on Wisdom (Perception) checks or ranged weapon attacks.

 Starting when you choose this archetype at 3rd level, you have become adept at striking when an opportunity presents itself.

-Whenever you hit with a weapon attack made with advantage or against any creature that hasn’t taken a turn in the combat yet, you deal an additional weapon die of damage.
+Whenever you hit with a weapon attack made with advantage or against any creature that hasn’t yet had a turn in the combat, you deal one additional weapon die of damage.

 This increases to a total of two additional weapon dice at 10th level, and a total of three additional weapon dice at 18th level.

 Upon reaching 7th level, you have become ready to participate as a full-time troupe member.
 Choose one of the following roles, and gain the listed benefits:

 - Barker – You gain proficiency in Charisma (Deception) or Wisdom (Insight).

 - Performer – You gain proficiency in Strength (Athletics), Dexterity (Acrobatics), Dexterity (Sleight of Hand), or tool: musical instrument (your choice)